 2. Select the D3:E6 range.
 Next, click on the Insert Tab on the ribbon.
 To create a custom combination chart, select the Combo Charts Group.
 Then, click on the ‘Create custom combo chart’ icon.

 3. Choose Doughnut as the chart type for Series 1 and Pie chart type for Series 2.
 Make sure that mark the checkbox to Plot the Pie series on the secondary axis.

 5. Remove the title, border, background fill, and legend.

 6. Select the chart area.
 Select the Format tab on the ribbon.
 Choose the Pie series using the drop-down list on the top-left corner.
 You can find this tool in the ‘Current Selection’ group.

 Format Data series

 7. Select the Format tab.
 Click the Format Selection type In the Current Selection group.
 Move the slider right to add 240 degrees to the Angle of the first slice field.

 8. Choose the Doughnut Chart Series.
 Repeat the last step and change the Doughnut Chart Hole size to 80%.

 9. Use the Ctrl and the left or right arrows to change the data points.
-As first, click on the Format tab.
-Check the Shape Styles group.
-Change the Shape Fill of each point.
-In this example, use fill for Point 2 and no fill for Point 1 and Point 3.
+First, click on the Format tab.
+Next, check the Shape Styles group.
+Finally, change the Shape Fill of each point.
+This example uses fill for Point 2 and no fill for Point 1 and Point 3.

 10. Use the same method as Step 9.
 Select the Dougnut Chart series and Shape Fill of each point.
 Use red color for Point 1, yellow for Point 2, and green for point 3.
 Finally, use no fill for Point 4.